The best free and paid sites to find diverse stock photography — and why representation in stock images matters

-The Gender Spectrum Collection is a free stock photo library featuring images of trans and non-binary models that go beyond the stereotypes.
+The Gender Spectrum Collection is a free LGBTQ+ stock photo library featuring images of trans, non-binary, and gender non-conforming models that go beyond the stereotypes.

 This collection aims to help the media better represent members of these communities as people not defined by their gender identities.

 They've also included each model's gender identification in the caption of each other to help editors avoid making assumptions.

 Nappy provides free beautiful, high-resolution photographs of Black and Brown people to startups, brands, agencies, and more.